pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 MySQL modify column problem: https://www.percona.com/blog/2019/06/04/ddl-queries-foreign-key-columns-MySQL-pxc/

-What if the user really need to modify column type, such as from `INT` to `BIGINT`.
-Maybe we can offer an variable such as `alter-foreign-keys-method=auto`, then when user modify the column type, TiDB will auto modify the related foreign key column's type.
-For easy implementation and reduce risk, maybe only support modify column type which doesn't need to reorg table row data.
+What if the user really needs to modify column type, such as from `INT` to `BIGINT`.
+Maybe we can offer a variable such as `alter-foreign-keys-method=auto`, then when the user modifies the column type, TiDB will auto-modify the related foreign key column's type.
+For easy implementation and to reduce risk, maybe only support modifying column type which doesn't need to reorg table row data.

 ## DML Technical Design

 ### DML On Child Table

-On Child Table Insert Or Update, need to Find FK column value whether exist in reference table:
+On Child Table Insert Or Update, need to Find FK column value that exist in the reference table:

 1. Get reference table info by table name.
-2. Get related fk index of reference table.
+2. Get the related fk index of the reference table.
-3. tiny optimize, check fk column value exist in reference table cache(map[string(index_key)]struct).
+3. tiny optimize, check fk column value exists in reference table cache(map[string(index_key)]struct).
 3. Get related row in reference.
 - Construct index key and then use snapshot `Iter` and `Seek` API to scan.
-If the index is unique and only contain foreign key columns, use snapshot `Get` API.
+If the index is unique and only contain foreign key columns, use the snapshot `Get` API.
     - `Iter` default scan batch size is 256, need to set 2 to avoid read unnecessary data.
 4. compact column value to make sure exist.
 5. If relate row exist in reference table, also need to add lock in the related row.